Nutty

 In a nutshell

 Yes!
-Most lenders will be happy to let you switch, as long as you’re able to prove that you can afford the new monthly repayments.
+Most mortgage lenders will let you change your interest-only mortgage to repayment mortgage, as long as you’re able to prove that you can afford the new monthly repayments.

 On an interest-only mortgage?
 Thinking of switching over to a repayment mortgage?
 You’re in luck!
 We’ve broken down the pros and cons, as well as how it all works.
 Enjoy!